⚕️ This is a health information article. It does not replace advice from your doctor, obstetrician, or midwife. View sources

 Green vs Black Cardamom During Pregnancy

 Not all cardamom is the same.
-Green and black cardamom are completely different plant species with very different flavor profiles and safety considerations for pregnancy.
+Green and black cardamom are completely different plant species with very different flavour profiles and safety considerations in pregnancy.
+For a full comparison, see our green vs black cardamom guide.

 🟢